 10,000 books are included.

-MESDA Craftsman Database is a collection (in process of digitization) of primary source information on 80,000 artisans practising 127 trades in the early South.
-Only the index is currently available.
+MESDA Craftsman Database is a collection of primary source information on 85,000 artisans practising 127 trades in the early South.

 Colony Archive Project provides access to court records, colony laws,